karabayse/edabit/README.md

 * Cube the square root
 * Characters in shapes
 * Calculate the mean
 * Give me the even numbers
+* Nth Smallest Element